Tak Du for learning more about me.

 My name is Dr. Mark Weisman D.D., and I proudly serve my communities (both online and off) as both: a counselor for individuals suffering from debilitating psychological trauma, as well as an active, working Celtic-Norse Shaman.
 My beliefs are that the health of the spiritual self dictates the physical and mental health of the physical self.
 I come from a very long line of Germanic Danes (18 generations researched so far (estimated to 1480)) from Northern Denmark (Bjereby Sogn), as well as 12 generations from Southern Ireland (Co.
 Waterford).
 After extensive studies in religious practices throughout the world, I have arrived at my Celtic/Norse roots.
 I have come to understand the relationships between the spiritual and physical planes of existence, and constantly work to help individuals understand their position in that relationship.

 Both: online as a teacher of spiritual understandings, and offline as a working Shaman within many different communities, I spend most of my time offering my services to the many who have become disenfranchised with modern religious practices.
 By using the practices and understandings of my ancestors, I have discovered that many have been able to heal their minds, and move forward to happier, more peaceful lives.
-As a formerly ordained chaplain of the “Christian” church, I have discovered the self-serving practices of all the modern religions and recognized the perceived necessity to implement a methodology of mind control that was accomplished with the rise of monotheism around the turn of the geological epoch.
+As a formerly ordained chaplain of the “Christian” church, I have discovered the self-serving practices of all the modern religions and recognized the perceived necessity to implement a methodology of mind control that was accomplished with the rise of monotheism around the turn of the common era.
 This, in turn, has had long-term ramifications for the general population’s psychology.

 My calling is to retell the oral history of my ancestry, and impart upon my listeners/readers the idea of “the self”.
 I attempt to help individuals look past the inherent value judgments encouraged and supported by most organized “religions” and determine their individual journeys.
 Assisting people in understanding that it is because of this inherited intrinsic value judgment, passed through generation after generation, attempting to force the population to behave a certain way, predominantly relying on guilt and shame to emotionally punish individuals for wanting to think, and act, differently, that there remain remnants of these memories that linger within our subconscious and lay the groundwork to be overrun by a larger traumatic event.
 These practices rely on most people not understanding the “mystical ways” of the spiritual world that lies outside normal preview.
 It is this fact alone that has convinced me that my ancestors did have it right, believing in themselves, and their own ancestry.